MortenHarding/docker-3270BBS/README.md

 So why this docker container ?
 The benefits is
 - It will download the latest release of 3270BBS, when the container is started.
+- It contains a c3270 emulator, web3270 emulator, gopher3270 and the rss3270cli
 - Plus what you get with any app that is containerized, such as easy deployment.